 - 1. From Project menu, choose New Source.
 Select "VHDL Library" and fill in a library name.
 For example: lcdf_vhdl. - 2.
-The new library will be visible in "Library View." - 3.
-Move the appropriate VHDL packages to the library.
+The new library will be visible after selecting the Libraries tab in the Sources window. - 3.
+Move the appropriate VHDL packages to the library by right-clicking on their name and choosing Move to Library....

 For example, before creating the lcdf_vhdl library, go to the course home page and download func_prims.vhd into your project folder.
 From the Project menu, select Add Source and select this file.
-If prompted, set the "Source Type" to "VHDL Package."
 Next, in "Sources in Project," right click on the file and select Move to Library.
 Select the lcdf_vhdl library.